twilio-labs/paste/internal-docs/process/icon-requests.md

   * If the requester is external to Twilio, determine whether the icon is generic enough to be used by other teams at Twilio.
 If it's not generic, you can point them to the [SVG-to-React library](https://paste.twilio.design/core/libraries), which allows them to create a React component with their SVG.
   * It doesn’t already exist or is too similar to an existing one
     * If it exists, you can suggest using the current one or ask to explain why a different one is needed.
-    * If it's too similar, you can propose other options using streamline and sharing it in the Github discussion.
+    * If it's too similar, you can propose other options using [Streamline](https://www.streamlinehq.com/icons/legacy-streamline-regular) and share it in the Github discussion.
   * It conveys the concept in a clear way
-    * If it doesn't convey the concept, you can propose other options using streamline and sharing it in the Github discussion.
+    * If it doesn't convey the concept, you can propose other options using Streamline and share it in the Github discussion.
   * It is a general concept that can easily be used by other teams
     * If it's not clear to you, directly ask the requester if the icon will be used by other teams.
-* If the icon is not suitable, ask the requester to add it to their local libraries (confirm with Paste Design team if necessary)
+* If the icon is...
+    * **Not suitable**, ask the requester to add it to their local libraries (confirm with Paste Design team if necessary)
-* If the icon is suitable, ask the requester to file a dependency using this [Airtable link](https://airtable.com/appwvsQKyJHfnG5Sa/shrvMvL3BG6Zm0f9l)
+    * **Suitable**, ask the requester to file a dependency using this [Airtable link](https://airtable.com/appwvsQKyJHfnG5Sa/shrvMvL3BG6Zm0f9l)
 * Once the dependency is submitted, mark the GitHub ticket as 'Fix/change in progress'.

 **Keep in mind that icons are batched together in the last sprint of each release.
 [Check release dates](https://paste.twilio.design/roadmap)**